 We see two problems with the way the mechanism for backing up the key rings is presented.
-First, the user is not reminded to back up the key rings until he exits PGPkeys; it would be better to remind as soon as keys are generated, so as not to risk losing them to a system crash.
+First, the user is not reminded to back up the key rings until he or she exits PGPKeys; it would be better to remind as soon as keys are generated, so as not to risk losing them to a system crash.
 Second, although the reminder message tells the user that it is important to back up the keys to some medium other than the main hard drive, the dialog box for backing up presents the main PGP folder as a default backup location.
-Because most users will just click the OK button and accept the default, this is not a good design.
+Since most users will just click the "Okay" button and accept the default, this is not a good design.